-The Company's cash is exposed to credit risk, which is the risk that the counterparties to a financial instrument fail to meet its contractual obligations to the Company.
-The amount of credit risk related to cash is considered insignificant as the Company's funds are held with a Schedule I bank.
+The Company's cash and cash equivalents are exposed to credit risk, which is the risk that the counterparties to a financial instrument fail to meet its contractual obligations to the Company.
+The amount of credit risk related to cash is considered insignificant as the Company's funds are held with a Schedule I bank, or in a joint venture managed by the Company.